Oponn-1/Stride-Tokens/README.md

 Tokens are rewarded proportional to the length of the rides drivers fullfill.
 The tokens can be sold and bought on the same web application.

-TODO
+**TODO**

--Create the Node.js server to maintain information pertinent to verifying rides and to append the verification function to the blockchain using the contract owner's address
+1. Create the Node.js server to maintain information pertinent to verifying rides and to append the verification function to the blockchain using the contract owner's address.
--Flesh out the React.js front end to show people their tokens, offer trading, and display rides -Embed Google Maps to show the routes and to generate the distance data
+1. Flesh out the React.js front end to show people their tokens, offer trading, and display rides.
+1. Embed Google Maps to show the routes and to generate the distance data.

 One of the biggest challenges: designing and writing the token smart contract, is basically done.
 The contract will be adapted to do a bit less as teh node.js server is fleshed out.